 This dose is less than or equal to one of the following dose acceptance criteria:

 - 0.5 millisievert for any AOO - 20 millisieverts for any DBA

-These dose limits apply to new NPPs (effectively, those licensed after RD-337, Design of New Nuclear Power Plants, was issued in 2008).
+These dose limits apply to new NPPs.
 For existing reactors, the dose limits specified in the operating licences must be met.